Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Related Work

 When likelihoods are implicit (intractable pointwise but possible to simulate from), likelihood-free design methods replace direct evaluation by surrogates or simulation-based objectives.
 Examples include variational mutual-information bounds and amortized estimators \citep{Kleinegesse20,Kleinegesse21,Ivanova21}, density-ratio or classifier-based estimates of information gain \citep{Kleinegesse19}, and \gls*{abc}-style utilities \citep{Dehideniya18,Drovandi13,Hainy16,Price16}.
 While effective in simulator settings, most such methods target \emph{static} design (optimize once, then deploy) rather than fully sequential/adaptive \gls*{bed}.
 Moreover, surrogate-based adaptive variants \citep[e.g.,][]{Ivanova21} typically require an offline dataset to train an implicit likelihood, which may be unavailable or quickly misspecified in evolving dynamical systems.

-Design for dynamical systems has also been studied under full state observability. \cite{Iqbal24,iqbal2024recursive} consider adaptive design when the state is fully observed, making the likelihood tractable.
-Both papers leverage particle methods for joint state–parameter inference: \citep{Iqbal24} uses a reversed (“inside-out”) \gls*{smc2}, and \citep{iqbal2024recursive} adopts \gls*{npf}'s jittering to rejuvenate parameter particles.
+Design for dynamical systems has also been studied under full state observability. \citet{Iqbal24,iqbal2024recursive} consider adaptive design when the state is fully observed, making the likelihood tractable.
+Both papers leverage particle methods for joint state–parameter inference: \citet{Iqbal24} use a reversed (“inside-out”) SMC$^2$, and \citet{iqbal2024recursive} adopt NPF's jittering to rejuvenate parameter particles.
 However, these recent advances in \gls*{bed} for dynamical systems assume full state observability and do not address the latent-state marginalizations required in partially observable \glspl*{ssm}.

-\section{EXPERIMENTS}
+\section{Experiments}

-We evaluate our online \gls*{bad} framework on two partially observable dynamical systems.
-Since no existing methods target this setting, we compare against two standard \gls*{bed} baselines~\citep{foster2021thesis}: (i) \emph{random} designs sampled uniformly from $\Omega$, and (ii) \emph{static} \gls*{bed}, a non-adaptive version of our method where the full sequence $\bxi_{1:T}$ is optimized offline.
+We evaluate our method on two partially observable dynamical systems.
+Since no existing methods target this setting, we compare against {three} standard \gls*{bed} baselines~\citep{foster2021thesis}: (i) \emph{random} designs sampled uniformly from $\Omega$, (ii) an \emph{oracle} version of BAD-PODS, which (instead of gradient-based optimisation) evaluates the estimated \gls*{eig} on a dense discretisation of $\Omega$ and selects the best grid point at each step (providing an approximate upper bound); and (iii) \emph{static} \gls*{bed}, a non-adaptive version of our method where the full sequence $\bxi_{1:T}$ is optimized offline.
 Unlike our sequential approach, the static baseline cannot adapt as data arrive.

 Performance is measured by the \emph{total \gls*{eig}} (TEIG), the accumulated information gain across time.
 We also report \emph{relative improvements},

 against each baseline to highlight adaptive gains.
 Results are averaged over 50 seeds with bootstrap 95\% confidence intervals.